loostrum/ccglib_blas_comparison/README.md

 `cuBlasLt` is the lightweight cuBlas focused on performant GEMMs.
 This interface does support the typing we want.
 The example in this repo uses the `cuBlasLt` interface.
 Even though the compute type is set to `float`, `ncu` shows that the half-precision tensor cores are used.
 It is not yet clear to me if any type casting happens.

+## rocBlas
+Like cuBlas, The rocblas level 3 functions required all matrices to have the same type.
+The available types are `float`, `double`, `half`, `complex float`, `complex double`.
+The `rocblas_gemm_ex` extension has more options, but no reduced precision complex types.
+There are beta functions in rocblas, but only for `float8`.
+Hence, `half` complex does not seem to be possible.
+The real `half` to `half` version is run to get at least a rough idea of the performance.

 ## Results
 Performance for `half` to `float` planar complex, batch size 1, matrices all 8192 by 8192 elements: